yisiang/RRC/README.md

 ```
 cd C:/RRCworkspace/Programming1
 ```

-2. Complie the Java code
+2. Complie the Java code, and the FileName.class will be created.
 ```
 javac FileName.java
 ```
-and the FileName.class will created. <br><br>

 3. Run the Java program
 ```
 java FileName
 ```

+---